buvis/docs/src/catalogue/shlink.md

 ## Description

-A self-hosted and PHP-based URL shortener application with CLI and REST interfaces
+A self-hosted and PHP-based URL shortener application with CLI and REST interfaces.

 ## k8 at home search